Whooping cough: Incubation period

 The time between exposure and the development of symptoms is on average 7–14 days (ranging 6–20 days), and rarely as long as 42 days.

 Cause

-Pertussis is caused by the bacterium Bordetella pertussis.
+The bacterium Bordetella pertussis causes whooping cough.
 It is an airborne disease (through droplets) that spreads easily through the coughs and sneezes of an infected person.

 Host species

 Humans are the only host species of B. pertussis.
-Outbreaks of whooping cough have been observed among chimpanzees in a zoo and wild gorillas; in both cases, it is considered likely that the infection was acquired as a result of close contact with humans.
+Outbreaks of whooping cough have been observed among chimpanzees in a zoo and wild gorillas; in both cases, it was likely that the infection was acquired through close contact with humans.
 Several zoos have a long-standing custom of vaccinating their primates against whooping cough.

 Mechanism

 After the bacteria are inhaled, they initially adhere to the ciliated epithelium in the nasopharynx.
 Surface proteins of B. pertussis, including filamentous hemagglutinin and pertactin, mediate attachment to the epithelium.
 The bacteria then multiply.
 In infants, who experience more severe disease, the bacteria spread down to the lungs.

 The bacteria secrete several toxins.
 Tracheal cytotoxin (TCT), a fragment of peptidoglycan, kills ciliated epithelial cells in the airway and thereby inhibits the mechanism which clears the airways of mucus and debris.
 TCT may contribute to the cough characteristic of pertussis.
 Pertussis toxin causes lymphocytosis by an unknown mechanism.
 The elevated number of white blood cells leads to pulmonary hypertension, a major cause of death by pertussis.
 In infants who develop encephalopathy, cerebral hemorrhage and cortical atrophy occur, likely due to hypoxia.